Grief has been identified as the “constant yet hidden companion” of dementia.

 - Experience attending a regular care partner support group (highly recommended, but not required) where conversations around managing day-to-day practical supports and group problem-solving how to navigate transitions in care

-- Willingness and comfort to engage in group discussion, including sharing personal experience around feelings of grief and loss.
+- Willingness and comfort to engage in group discussion, including sharing personal experiences around feelings of grief and loss.

 - Willingness to share the allotted discussion time with other attendees, so all participants have the opportunity to share their emotions, thoughts and feelings related to agenda topic(s).